fm16191/quotes/README.md

 # 🔴 ToDo

-- [x] Host quotes to Embed them
-- [ ] Add an reaction emoji by default
+- [x] Add an reaction emoji by default
+- [ ] Add custom_quote help entry
+- [ ] Ask user confirmation before sending on the server. (should be configurable)
+- [ ] Redo quote reaction if requested, and sets a limit.
+- [ ] Fix empty message content when a channel is mentionned
+- [ ] Fix GMT timedate to localtime
+- [ ] Investigate about random bot crashes.
+Might be webdriver timeouts or other.
+- [ ] Investigate on random custom_quote delays